Abortion Laws: What’s Required To Get an Abortion?

 In U.S. v.
 Texas, a landmark Supreme Court case from 2021, SCOTUS weighed in on "fetal heartbeat" laws.

+The case concerned Texas Senate Bill 8.
+This legislation bans abortion after the detection of what politicians called a "fetal heartbeat."
 The text of the Texas abortion law claims that "fetal heartbeat has become a key medical predictor that an unborn child will reach live birth."
-But medical doctors say there is no correlation between the flutter of embryonic cells and the viability of a pregnancy.
+They said it occurs at six weeks of gestation.

+Medical doctors say there is no correlation between this flutter and the viability of a pregnancy.
 "We don't use it to date a pregnancy or, honestly, to predict that pregnancy will continue until delivery," Dr. Samantha Kaplan, an OB-GYN at Boston Medical Center, told National Public Radio.

 The new law was challenged at the U.S. Supreme Court by the U.S. Justice Department in U.S. vs. Texas.
 The Supreme Court allowed the law to remain in effect.
-Furthermore, it prevented medical providers from suing government officials who try to enforce it.
+Furthermore, it prevented medical providers from suing government officials who enforce it.
 But it allowed medical providers to continue their lawsuits through the lower courts.

 In the statement, Garland continued: “It will have an immediate and irreversible impact on the lives of people across the country.
 And it will be greatly disproportionate in its effect – with the greatest burdens felt by people of color and those of limited financial means."

+It is still possible to get reproductive health services, including abortions, depending on the state.
 It's important to note that there is no nationwide ban on abortions.
 There is no universal criminalization of abortion in effect.
-After Dobbs, it is just the case that each state can make its own policies on abortion.
-In other words, abortion is now an issue regulated under state law.
-It is still possible to get reproductive health services, including abortions.
+After Dobbs, the federal stance is that each state can make its own policies on abortion.
+Abortion is now regulated under state law.

 If you live in a state where abortion is illegal, you can also cross state lines to a state where abortion is legal.
+You may visit health centers in that state for in-person abortion care.
+You can then legally return to your home state after the procedure or medical abortion.
 In other words, abortion rights are still observed to limited degrees.
 But there is now no constitutional right to an abortion.
-Reproductive rights are fundamental rights.
-But it is a bit more challenging to exercise these rights now.

 Parental Consent Requirements

-Thirty-eight states require parental involvement in the abortion decision of a pregnant child under 18.
-Some states require notification only; some require consent.
-Kansas, Mississippi, and North Dakota require consent from both parents.
 Thirty-seven states allow a judge to decide if parental involvement is needed.
 Sometimes, a judge may decide if an abortion is in a person's best interests.
-Sixteen states allow minors to get an abortion in cases of abuse, assault, incest, or neglect.
+Sixteen states allow minors to get an abortion in cases of abuse, incest, sexual assault, or neglect.

 'Partial-Birth' Abortion Ban